gravitational/teleport/operator/README.md

 Now, we want access to two configuration tools using a Web UI: K8S UI and Teleport UI.

-First, let's create a tunnel using minikube: `minikube tunnel` (this command runs is foreground, open another terminal for the remaining commands).
+If you are using `minikube`, you have to create a tunnel with: `minikube tunnel` (this command runs is foreground, open another terminal for the remaining commands).

-Now, let's create a new Teleport User and login in the web UI:
+Create a new Teleport User and login in the web UI:
 ```bash
 PROXY_POD=$(kubectl get po -l app=teleport-cluster -o jsonpath='{.items[0].metadata.name}')
 kubectl exec $PROXY_POD teleport -- tctl users add --roles=access,editor teleoperator